 If you found something in the book you’re reviewing that you think might bother other readers, it’s nice to include that here.
 Contributing content warnings is part of being a good member of the literary community.

-StoryGraph Reading Stats
+How to View Your StoryGraph Reading Stats

-One of the best features of StoryGraph is the reading stats it provides.
+Last but not least, one of the best features of StoryGraph is the reading stats it provides.
 You can see your reading habits broken down into detailed charts and graphs, something that GoodReads doesn’t offer.

 To view your reading stats, tap the Stats tab (shaped like a pie chart).